How-To7 min read

 Step 4 — Peel

-In both cases: peel slowly and evenly.
+Either way: peel slowly and evenly.
 Jerking the film off is the number-one cause of incomplete adhesion on detailed areas.

 Step 5 — Final press